timou0911/Ethernaut-Writeup/8. Vault ★★☆☆☆/README.md

 ### Structs & Static Arrays

-Similar to the statically-size types mentioned previously, a struct will occupy storage slots based on its members.
+Similar to the statically-sized types mentioned previously, a struct will occupy storage slots based on its members.
 We can optimize storage usage by rearranging the position of the members.
 For example, instead of declaring members like `S1`, `S2` is a better practice.

 Also, if there are any unused bytes in a struct, the subsequent variable will not be stored in the same slot.